opentensor/bittensor-subnet-template/README.md

 - Rewards for miners and validators for generating economic value (e.g., analyzing mammography data for private healthcare)
 - Proceeds generated from sponsors and end-users will be distributed among the network's participants.

-# **🖧 PARTNERSHIP SUBNETS**

-To create SOTA cancer detection algorithms, we aim to fully leverage the power of the Bittensor community and closely collaborate with other subnets.
-Therefore, we are establishing partnerships with:

-POTENTIAL COLLABS

-- Subnet 2 - fingerprinting modeli ML - czy miner odpala na tym modelu co trzeba
-- subnet 31 - NASChain - optymalizacja layerów neuronów modeli

 # **👨‍👨‍👦‍👦 TEAM COMPOSITION**